Frequently Asked Questions: UC Library Reprints

 - What are the goals of the reprints service?
 How does it benefit the University of California?

-- Is access to the service different for the general public than it is for our faculty, staff, and students?
+- Is access to the service different for the general public than it is for UC faculty, staff, and students?

-- How can our patrons find and access these books?
+- How can I find and access these books?

-- Why can’t I order a particular library book as a reprint?
+- Why isn't a particular book available as a reprint?

 - Can books be printed in color?